 Due to potential risks with the latex components found in the sap, wild lettuce should not be consumed or used by pregnant women, nursing women, or children – but ask your doctor just to be sure!

 There is no known evidence involving the reactions of wild lettuce in animals, so it is not advised to give any pets or farm animals wild lettuce.
 It’s important to take note of any adverse effects including rapid heartbeat, blurred vision, increased to extreme anxiety and/or agitation, hallucinations, and inability to urinate.

 In case of experiencing any of the above-listed effects, or any other suspected related effects, stop use immediately and contact 911, poison control, or your physician.

 How to Prepare It

 From the seedpods and leaves, a wild lettuce extract can be produced.

 - Lightly blend the lettuce leaves in a blender or food processor, then simmer in a pot of water.

-- Once the water has turned a shade of deep green or dark brown, remove pot from the stove, and strain the leaves from the water using cheesecloth.
+- Once the water has turned a shade of deep green or dark brown, remove the pot from the stove, and strain the leaves from the water using cheesecloth.